shaamssz/Customer-Churn-Analysis---Databel-Telecom/README.md

 ### The Industry Problem

-Customer churn is one of the most damaging and expensive problems in the telecom industry.
-Acquiring a new customer costs significantly more than retaining an existing one, yet most telecom providers struggle to identify *who* is at risk of leaving, *why* they leave, and *when* to intervene — before it is too late.
+Churn is an expensive problem for any telecom company.
+Winning a new customer costs a lot more than keeping one you already have, and most providers have a hard time spotting who is about to leave until they have already gone.

-For a mid-sized provider like Databel, operating across all 50 US states in a saturated market where switching costs are low and competitors are aggressive, even a few percentage points of avoidable churn translates directly into lost recurring revenue and wasted acquisition spend.
+Databel is a mid-sized provider operating across all 50 US states.
+The market is crowded, switching costs are low, and competitors are quick to undercut on price.
+In that kind of environment, even a small share of avoidable churn adds up to real money lost, both in recurring revenue and in the cost of replacing those customers.

 ### The Question

-With an overall churn rate sitting at **26.9%** — well above the ~15–20% typical for US telecom — the central question this analysis set out to answer was not simply *how many* customers are leaving, but *which ones*, *under what conditions*, and *what that tells us about where the business should focus*.
+Databel's churn rate sits at 26.9%, well above the 15 to 20% that is normal for US telecom.
+The point of this analysis was less about the headline number and more about what sits underneath it: which customers are leaving, what they have in common, and where the business can actually do something about it.

-Specifically:
+Three questions guided the work:

-1. **How bad is it?** What is the actual churn rate across the customer base, and where does it concentrate?
+1. How bad is it, and where does the churn concentrate?
-2. **Who is leaving?** Which segments — by contract type, age group, geography, and plan type — show the highest churn rates?
+2. Who is leaving, broken down by contract type, age, geography, and plan?
-3. **What is driving it?** Which product, pricing, or service factors appear most strongly associated with the decision to cancel?
+3. What seems to be driving the decision to cancel?

 ### The Approach & Outcome

-Using Databel's customer dataset (~6,700 records), churn was analyzed across multiple dimensions: contract type, demographics, international plan usage, data consumption behavior, and state-level geography.
-The analysis identified three high-priority segments — month-to-month contract holders, international plan subscribers in specific states, and senior customers (65+) — and produced a set of targeted, prioritized retention recommendations grounded directly in the data.
+I worked through Databel's customer dataset of roughly 6,700 records and looked at churn across contract type, demographics, international plan usage, data consumption, and state.
+Three groups stood out as the clearest priorities: month-to-month customers, international plan subscribers in a handful of states, and customers aged 65 and over.
+The recommendations at the end of this document come straight out of those patterns.

 ---

 ## 2. Objectives

-- **Primary Objective:** Calculate the overall churn rate and identify which customer segments churn at the highest rates.
+- **Primary Objective:** Calculate the overall churn rate and find which customer segments churn the most.
-- **Secondary Objective 1:** Determine whether contract type (month-to-month vs. one-year vs. two-year) is a meaningful predictor of churn.
+- **Secondary Objective 1:** Check whether contract type (month-to-month, one-year, two-year) predicts churn.
-- **Secondary Objective 2:** Assess whether international plan usage and extra international charges correlate with elevated churn rates.
+- **Secondary Objective 2:** See whether international plan usage and extra international charges line up with higher churn.
-- **Secondary Objective 3:** Explore whether demographic factors (age group, senior status) or data consumption patterns differ meaningfully across churned and retained customers.
+- **Secondary Objective 3:** Look at whether age group, senior status, or data consumption patterns differ between customers who left and those who stayed.

 ---

 ## 3. Project Scope & Tools